 In The Nicomachean Ethics, which he is said to have dedicated to his son Nicomachus, Aristotle's guiding question is what is the best thing for a human being?
 His answer is happiness.
 "Happiness," he wrote, "is the best, noblest, and most pleasant thing in the world."
 But he means not something we feel, not an emotion, but rather an especially good kind of life.
 Happiness is made up of activities in which we use the best human capacities, both ones that contribute to our flourishing as members of a community, and ones that allow us to engage in god-like contemplation.
-Contemporary ethical writings on the role and importance of the moral virtues such as courage and justice have drawn inspiration from this work, which also contains important discussions on responsibility, practical reasoning, and on the role of friendship in creating the best life.
+Contemporary ethical writings on the role and importance of moral virtues such as courage and justice have drawn inspiration from this work, which also contains important discussions on responsibility, practical reasoning, and the role of friendship in creating the best life.